Barbie Blank Shows Off Her Toned Body In Sheer Red Lingerie

 Barbie Blank let it all hang out in her most recent Instagram share.
 The former WWE star — better known as Kelly Kelly inside the ring — flashed plenty of skin as she opted for a scanty ensemble.

-In the sexy shot, Barbie looked drop dead gorgeous while showing off her toned body in a sheer red lingerie set.
+In the sexy shot, Barbie looked drop-dead gorgeous while showing off her toned body in a sheer red lingerie set.
 The teeny bra featured see-through material and a plunging neckline that showcased her ample cleavage.
 The garment also featured slim straps that put her muscled arms and shoulders on full display.

-The matching panties were pulled up high over her hips as the hugged her tiny waist closely.
+The matching panties were pulled up high over her hips and hugged her tiny waist closely.
 The undies emphasized Barbie’s killer thighs and round booty as well.
 Her flat tummy and rock-hard abs were also on full display in the snap.

 Barbie posed with her body turned to the side.
 She had her back arched and one arm behind her.
 Her other hand came up to lightly touch her hair.
 She pushed her hip out and tilted her head to the side while giving a smoldering stare into the camera.